Skip to main content

 • Best for data imports and integrations

-#Step 1: Select Date Range
+#Step 1: Date Range

-2. Choose your start and end dates
+2. Pick a start and end date

-#Step 2: Apply Filters
+#Step 2: Filters

-• By status: Billable, billed, paid
+• Status: billable, billed, paid

-• By tags: Specific work types
+• Tags: specific work types

-• By team member: Individual or group (Pro)
+• Team member: individual or group (Pro)

-#Step 3: Choose Format
+#Step 3: Format

-• XLSX (Excel 2007+)
+• XLSX (Excel 2007+, the default)

-• XLS (Legacy Excel)
+• XLS (legacy Excel)

 • CSV